Leatherback sea turtle: Habitat

 Leatherback sea turtles can be found primarily in the open ocean.
-Scientists tracked a leatherback turtle that swam from Jen Womom beach of Tambrauw Regency in West Papua of Indonesia to the U.S. in a 20000 km foraging journey over a period of 647 days.
+Scientists tracked a leatherback turtle that swam from Jen Womom beach of Tambrauw Regency in West Papua of Indonesia to the US in a 20000 km foraging journey over a period of 647 days.
 Leatherbacks follow their jellyfish prey throughout the day, resulting in turtles "preferring" deeper water in the daytime, and shallower water at night (when the jellyfish rise up the water column).
 This hunting strategy often places turtles in very frigid waters.
-One individual was found actively hunting in waters where temperatures were as low as 0.4 C. Following each foraging dive, the leatherback would return to warmer (17.5 C) surface waters to regain body heat before continuing to dive into near freezing waters.
+One individual was found actively hunting in waters where temperatures were as low as 0.4 C. Following each foraging dive, the leatherback would return to warmer (17.5 C) surface waters to regain body heat before continuing to dive into near-freezing waters.
 Leatherback turtles are known to pursue prey deeper than 1000 m—beyond the physiological limits of all other diving tetrapods except for beaked whales and sperm whales.

 Their favored breeding beaches are mainland sites facing the deep water, and they seem to avoid those sites protected by coral reefs.

 Feeding

 Adult D. coriacea turtles subsist almost entirely on jellyfish.
 Due to their obligate feeding nature, leatherbacks help control jellyfish populations.
-Leatherbacks also feed on other soft-bodied organisms, such as other cnidarians (siphonophores), tunicates (salps and pyrosomas) and cephalopods.
-They're also believed to feed on small crustaceans, fish (possibly symbiotes with jellies), sea urchins and snails.
+Leatherbacks also feed on other soft-bodied organisms, such as other cnidarians (siphonophores), tunicates (salps and pyrosomas) and cephalopods (squid).
+They are also believed to feed on small crustaceans (amphipods and crabs), fish (possibly symbiotes with jellies), sea urchins, snails, seagrasses, and algae.

 Pacific leatherbacks migrate about 6000 mi across the Pacific from their nesting sites in Indonesia to eat California jellyfish.
+During these long traveling periods, Remora remora (common remoras) will latch onto leatherbacks and display phoresis behavior or 'hitchhiking'; this represents commensalism, where one species is benefiting while the other species is not gaining or losing anything.
 One cause for their endangered state is plastic bags floating in the ocean.
 Pacific leatherback sea turtles mistake these plastic bags for jellyfish; an estimated one-third of adults have ingested plastic.
 Plastic enters the oceans along the west coast of urban areas, where leatherbacks forage, with Californians using upward of 19 billion plastic bags every year.
+Plastic bags were banned in California in 2016.

 Several species of sea turtles commonly ingest plastic marine debris, and even small quantities of debris can kill sea turtles by obstructing their digestive tracts.
 Nutrient dilution, which occurs when plastics displace food in the gut, affects the nutrient gain and consequently the growth of sea turtles.
 Ingestion of marine debris and slowed nutrient gain leads to increased time for sexual maturation that may affect future reproductive behaviors.
 These turtles have the highest risk of encountering and ingesting plastic bags offshore of San Francisco Bay, the Columbia River mouth, and Puget Sound.